dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error for a class with a `const` constructor to have a `late final` instance variable.

-It is not a compile time error to write to a `final` variable if that variable is declared `late` and does not have an initializer.
+It is not a compile time error to write to a `final` top-level variable field (static or instance) if that variable is declared `late` and does not have an initializer.
+For local variables, see the section below.

-It is a compile time error to assign a value to a local variable marked `late` and `final` when the variable is **definitely assigned**.
-This includes all forms of assignments, including assignments via the composite assignment operators as well as pre and post-fix operators.

-It is a compile time error to read a local variable marked `late` when the variable is **definitely unassigned**.
-This includes all forms of reads, including implicit reads via the composite assignment operators as well as pre and post-fix operators.

 It is an error if the object being iterated over by a `for-in` loop has a static type which is not `dynamic`, and is not a subtype of `Iterable<dynamic>`.